AymenKtari01/OpenLayers_Geospatial_Project/README.md

 ---

-Here’s a shorter version with emojis for a README file:

----

 ## How it Works 🌍

 This system allows users to interact with geospatial data through a web interface.
 Here's how it works: